jjumadinova/janyljumadinova/content/highschool/index.md

 - Have a playable 2D game based on the [First 2D Game tutorial](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html).

 - Enhance the 2D game you have developed.
-How can you make the game your own to some degree? %- If you have time, start putting those ideas to practice.
+How can you make the game your own to some degree?

 ## High School Robotics